Retail

 Our Overarching Principle: Think How Our Clients Think

-At Hunton Andrews Kurth, we provide first-class representation by first understanding our clients' businesses and strategic objectives.
+At Hunton, we provide first-class representation by first understanding our clients' businesses and strategic objectives.
 Put more directly, we think the way our clients think.
 To this end, we have structured our retail industry practice group to provide strategic counsel in four key areas of concentration that correlate to the typical retailer's business challenges:

 - Employee-driven concerns.
 We address human resources issues such as employment practices and policies, employment claims and litigation, retirement, health care and other employee benefit programs, executive compensation and labor union matters.
 Through our Employment & Labor Perspectives blog, we provide ongoing updates on important and rapidly emerging developments for retailers in these areas.